hondzik2383/molpay-mobile-xdk-cocoapods/README.md

     Step 6 - Add 'NSPhotoLibraryUsageDescription' > 'Payment images' to the application project info.plist

+### For Swift

+    Step 1 - Add pod 'MOLPayXDK', '~> <put latest release version here>' to the Podfile, then Pod install.

+    Step 2 - Create a bridging header file for MOLPay XDK Obj-c framework.
+    Then add the bridging header file to the Swift Compiler under Objective-C Bridging Header.
+(Refer https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html)

+    Step 3 - Add #import <MOLPayXDK/MOLPayLib.h> to the last line of the bridging header file.

+    Step 4 - Add MOLPayLibDelegate to the view controller class declaration

+    Step 5 - Add func transactionResult(_ result: [AnyHashable: Any]!) for all delegate callbacks

+    Step 6 - Add 'App Transport Security Settings > Allow Arbitrary Loads > YES' to the application project info.plist

+    Step 7 - Add 'NSPhotoLibraryUsageDescription' > 'Payment images' to the application project info.plist

 ## Prepare the Payment detail object

+### For Objective-C

     NSDictionary * paymentRequestDict = @{
         // Mandatory String.
 A value more than '1.00'